basemkasem/CodeReviews.Console.CodingTracker/CodingTracker.basemkasem/README.md

 ## 📚 Project Source

 This project was inspired by the **Coding Tracker** project from [The C# Academy](https://www.thecsharpacademy.com/project/13/coding-tracker).
-It serves as a learning exercise for improving C# skills, working with databases, and building real-world console applications.
+It helps improve C# skills, database work, and console app development.